DavidNicolasSzabo/Facility-location/README.md

 Clear canvas: Clears the canvas and resets the informations.
 Set radius: Button to set a custom radius.
 Quit (right-down corner): quits the program.

+MAin.py is Manhattan distance program, while Main2.py is the Euclidean distance program.